phenopolis/phenopolis_genomics_browser/README.md

 The Phenopolis API provides endpoints (see `views/` dir) which query the sqlite database and return JSON (see `exemplar_data` for examples of responses).
 The templates for the JSON response are stored under `response_templates/`.
 These are language specific as they are prefixed with en, cn and jp.
-These JSON files provide the headers which map to what gets displayed on the fronentd (see [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend)).
+These JSON files provide the headers which map to table headers on the [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend).
 The actual data fields in the JSON gets populated by the endpoints as explained later in the [endpoints](#enpoints) section.

 Endpoints are called by [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend]) which also takes care of the rendering.